dovecot/documentation/docs/howto/sasl/postfix.md

 ## Using SASL with Postfix Submission Port

-When Dovecot is used as the authentication backend for Postfix, it is good practice to use a dedicated submission port for the MUAs (TCP 587).
+When Dovecot is used as the authentication driver for Postfix, it is good practice to use a dedicated submission port for the MUAs (TCP 587).

 Not only can you specify individual parameters in `master.cf` overriding